ccao-data/model-res-avm/README.md

     number of sales and minimum amount of turnover within each adjustment group.
 This is done to correct some of the modeling bias caused by [ongoing data issues](#ongoing-issues), as well as prevent broad over- or under-assessment.
-Only a small proportion of all properties receive this adjustment.

-2. Alter assessed values for properties with sales in the last two years if and only if their sale ratio falls outside specific thresholds.
+2. Alter assessed values for properties with sales in the last three years if and only if their sale ratio falls outside specific thresholds.
 If a property’s sale ratio (predicted value / actual sale value) is less than 0.7 or greater than 2, its predicted value